 (d) giving security for damages and costs or otherwise,

-as he thinks fit and on such terms or conditions as he thinks fit.
+as it thinks fit and on such terms or conditions as it thinks fit.

 [Section 146 amended by No. 100 of 1985 s.
-104; No. 45 of 2004 s.
+104; No. 39 of 2004 s.
+77 and 85; No. 45 of 2004 s.
 37.]

 147. Appeal to the Supreme Court

-(1) Except as provided in section 151, any party aggrieved by any final judgment, determination or decision of a warden’s court may appeal therefrom to the Supreme Court.
+(1) Except as provided in sections 135(2) and 151, any party aggrieved by any final judgment, determination or decision of a warden’s court may appeal therefrom to the Supreme Court.

 (2) Every appeal shall be commenced by notice in the prescribed form, filed in the warden’s court within 21 days after the judgment, determination or decision appealed against was given.

-(3) The notice of appeal shall be served within the period referred to in subsection (2) upon the warden and upon the respondent or his solicitor and shall set forth the grounds upon which the appeal is made.
+(3) The notice of appeal shall be served within the period referred to in subsection (2) upon the respondent or his solicitor and shall set forth the grounds upon which the appeal is made.

-(4) The appellant shall when filing the notice of appeal, lodge with the warden a sum of $150 as security for or towards the costs of the appeal.

-(5) The sum lodged pursuant to subsection (4) —

-(a) shall be held by the warden until the appeal is determined, withdrawn or abandoned; and

-(b) shall be applied by the warden in or towards payment of any costs to which the respondent may be entitled,

-and if any balance of the sum remains in his hands it shall be refunded to the appellant.
+[(4), (5) repealed]

-(6) A notice of appeal filed under this section does not operate as a stay of proceedings, but the warden, on the application of any party to the proceedings, may make such order for the stay of proceedings, for an injunction or for the appointment of a receiver, and for the giving of security as he thinks necessary in the circumstances.
+(6) A notice of appeal filed under this section does not operate as a stay of proceedings, but the warden’s court, on the application of any party to the proceedings, may make such order for the stay of proceedings, for an injunction or for the appointment of a receiver, and for the giving of security as it thinks necessary in the circumstances.

 (7) When an appeal is withdrawn or abandoned an order staying proceedings lapses.

+[Section 147 amended by No. 39 of 2004 s.
+78 and 85.]

 148. Procedure on appeal

 (1) Where the grounds of appeal include any matter of fact, the Supreme Court may order, or the parties to the appeal may agree, that the appeal shall be by way of rehearing before a Judge.